cpq/bare-metal-programming-guide/README.md

 #define RCC ((struct rcc *) 0x40023800)
 ```

-In the AHB1ENR register documentation we see that bits from 0 to 8 inclusive
+In the AHB1ENR register documentation we see that bits from 0 to 10 inclusive
-set the clock for GPIO banks GPIOA - GPIOE:
+set the clock for GPIO banks GPIOA - GPIOK:

 ```c
 int main(void) {